LK6991/M932_Chatbot/README.md

 ## Example Runs
-The examples are demonstrated better in the PowerPoint file of my assignment's submission.
+The examples are demonstrated in the PowerPoint report of my assignment's submission.

 ## Future Improvements
 Make dialogues less linear and more flexible, relying more on stories and less on rules.